Haunted (Arrow): Production

 In May 2015, Stephen Amell revealed that he had discussions with DC Entertainment to portray Oliver Queen on NBC's Constantine before its cancelation because its title character, John Constantine (Matt Ryan) is an expert on the Lazarus Pit, a concept used on Arrow.
 Despite NBC canceling Constantine, Arrow co-creator Marc Guggenheim revealed a desire to integrate the character into the Arrowverse, saying, "A lot of the pieces are in place, except for that one final piece, which is what's the fate of Constantine?
 That's the tricky thing.
 But it comes up in the writers' room constantly – we have a number of ideas, one idea that's particularly exciting to me.
 We're in a little bit of a wait-and-see mode".

 In August 2015, it was announced that Ryan would appear as Constantine on Arrow in the fourth season episode "Haunted", per a "one-time-only" deal that would involve his character being "brought in to deal with the fallout of the resurrection of Sara Lance (Caity Lotz) via Ra's al Ghul's Lazarus Pit."
 Season four co-showrunner Wendy Mericle confirmed that this version of Constantine was the same character that had appeared in the NBC series.
 Apart from Amell, principal cast members Katie Cassidy, David Ramsey, Willa Holland, Emily Bett Rickards and Paul Blackthorne reprise their roles as Laurel Lance, John Diggle, Thea Queen, Felicity Smoak and Quentin Lance.
 Additional guest stars include Neal McDonough as Damien Darhk, Echo Kellum as Curtis Holt, Jimmy Akingbola as Baron Reiter, Ryan Robbins as Conklin, Parker Young as Alex Davis, and Brandon Routh as the uncredited voice of Ray Palmer.

 As Arrow and Constantine were both produced by Warner Bros.
 Television, the producers of Arrow were able to acquire Ryan's original outfits.
 John Badham, who directed the Constantine episode "Danse Vaudou", directed "Haunted", which was written by Brian Ford Sullivan and Oscar Balderrama.
-On filming the episode, Guggenheim stated it felt like the production team was "doing a Constantine/Arrow crossover, and it's so exciting... we're just really glad we got the chance to extend Matt Ryan's run as Constantine by at least one more hour of television.
+On filming the episode, Guggenheim stated it felt like the production team was "doing a Constantine/Arrow crossover", adding that "we're just really glad we got the chance to extend Matt Ryan's run as Constantine by at least one more hour of television.
 I think you'll see he fits very neatly into our universe.
 It never feels forced, it feels right."
 Ryan was already appearing in a Broadway play version of Thérèse Raquin, so to accommodate his schedule, "Haunted", which was written as the season's fifth episode, had to be filmed in the slot of the fourth episode.
 Shooting took place in Vancouver, from August 17 to 27, 2015.